darwaishx/worker-safety/README.md

 1. Go to IoT and subscribe to topic worker-safety
 2. To view message stream coming from DeepLens, go to IoT and subscribe to topic for your DeepLens device.

+## View Worker-Safety Alerts in CloudWatch Dashboard

+- Go to CloudWatch Console at https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#
+- Create a dashboard called “worker-safety-dashboard-your-name”
+- Choose Line in the widget
+- Under Custom Namespaces, select “string”, “Metrics with no dimensions”, and then select PersonsWithSafetyHat and PersonsWithoutSafetyHat.
+- Next, set “Auto-refresh” to the smallest interval possible (1h), and change the “Period” to whatever works best for you (1 second or 5 seconds)

+NOTE: These metrics will only appear once they have been sent to Cloudwatch via the Rekognition Lambda.
+It may take some time for them to appear after your model is deployed and running locally.

 ## Clean Up
 After completing the labs in this workshop ensure you delete all the resources created in your AWS account during the labs so that no further costs are incurred.